gglessner/KafkaClient/README.md

 The script displays:

 1. **Kafka Server Info**: Connection details and broker count
-2. **Brokers**: List of all brokers with host/port information
-3. **Topics**: All topics (topic names only by default)
+2. **Topics**: All topics (topic names only by default)
-4. **Controller ID**: The controller broker ID
+3. **Controller ID**: The controller broker ID

 **Note**: By default, topics are shown without partition details.
 Use `--list-topics-partitions` to see detailed partition information including leaders, replicas, and ISRs.
 Use `--list-consumer-groups` to see consumer groups.
+Use `--list-brokers` to see broker information.

 ### Selective Information Output